janosgyerik/homepage/apps.md

 <p class="lead">
 Simple but practical apps I make in my spare time.
 All free.
 Some open source.
-I can share the others if you're interested.
+I can share the code if you're interested.
 </p>

 <hr>